 Developing highly stressed suspensions is critical for two reasons.
 First, this provides the opportunity to increase the suspension compliance.
-Second, it increases the fundamental and harmonic frequencies of the high-Q transverse vibrational ("violin") modes of the suspensions, which degrade the sensitivity in a narrow (~1/Q) band around the mode frequencies, thus reducing the number of modes in the detection band.
+Second, it increases the fundamental and harmonic frequencies of the high-Q transverse vibrational ("violin") modes of the suspensions, which degrade the sensitivity in a narrow ($\sim 1/Q$) band around the mode frequencies, thus reducing the number of modes in the detection band.
 The development status of highly stressed materials for the two technologies is discussed below.

-The gravitational-wave community has much experience with manufacturing highly stressed fused silica suspension fibers using a fiber pulling technique.25 Tapered fibers are used in order to reduce thermoelastic noise at the ends of the fiber where the most bending, and therefore the most loss, occurs.
+The gravitational-wave community has much experience with manufacturing highly stressed fused silica suspension fibers using a fiber pulling technique.50 Tapered fibers are used in order to reduce thermoelastic noise at the ends of the fiber where the most bending, and therefore the most loss, occurs.
 The end radius is chosen to cancel the two contributions to thermoelastic loss - one from thermal expansion and one from the temperature dependence of the Young modulus.
 A smaller radius is chosen to maximize the stress along the length of the fiber.
-The maximum stress in the Advanced LIGO silica fibers is 800 MPa,26 which provides a safety factor of about six for the breaking stress of fibers realized at the time the LIGO suspensions were designed.27 Recent advances in these fabrication techniques allow for fibers to be manufactured with working stresses of 1.2 GPa, which provides a safety factor of about three.28 It is assumed that with additional R&D, the working stress can eventually be increased to 1.6 GPa in order to reach Cosmic Explorer's low-frequency sensitivity goals.
-As a fallback option, the suspensions could be fitted with fused silica blade springs with 800 MPa stress, which would require R&D since no fused silica blade springs have been manufactured to date.20
+The maximum stress in the Advanced LIGO silica fibers is 800 MPa,51 which provides a safety factor of about six for the breaking stress of fibers realized at the time the LIGO suspensions were designed.52 Recent advances in these fabrication techniques allow for fibers to be manufactured with working stresses of 1.2 GPa, which provides a safety factor of about three.53 While these fiber fabrication techniques are mature, no fused silica blade springs have been manufactured to date, and this is a critical area of R&D necessary to meet Cosmic Explorer's low frequency sensitivity goals.
+The current design for both stages of the silica technology calls for $1.2\,\mathrm{GPa}$ fiber stress and $800\,\mathrm{MPa}$ blade spring stress.
+45